 He joined the World Bank in 1991, becoming an expert on the Russian coal industry, and moved back to Kabul as a senior UN special adviser soon after the Taliban was overthrown in late 2001.

-Ghani was a key figure in the interim government and became a powerful finance minister under President Hamid Karzai from 2002 to 2004, campaigning hard against burgeoning corruption.
+He became a key figure in the interim government and a powerful finance minister under Karzai from 2002 to 2004, campaigning hard against endemic corruption.

 Renowned for his energy, Ghani introduced a new currency, set up a tax system, encouraged wealthy expat Afghans to return home, and cajoled donors as the country emerged from the Taliban era.

 But he also demonstrated a divisive character, earning himself a reputation that still dogs him today.

 “He never allowed anyone to get too close, remaining aloof,” wrote author Ahmed Rashid, who has known him for 25 years.

 After a poor showing in the 2009 presidential election, Ghani shocked many Afghans by choosing General Abdul Rashid Dostum, an ethnic Uzbek strongman accused of multiple human rights abuses, as a running mate in the 2014 election.